Marco Trungelliti: 2021–2025: Wimbledon debut, US Open win, back to top 150

-2022

 At the 2022 Australian Open he qualified again but lost in the first round in a five set match against Frances Tiafoe.

+Ranked No. 197, he qualified for the ATP 500 2024 Barcelona Open Banc Sabadell and reached the round of 16, defeating qualifier Duje Ajdukovic and upsetting ninth seed Nicolás Jarry.

 Personal life

 Match-fixing testimony

 Trungelliti was contacted by match-fixers in 2015 who told him that players could earn from a few thousand dollars for fixing a Futures level match up-to $50,000 to $100,000 for fixing an ATP level event.
-Trungelliti reported the event to the Tennis Integrity Unit (TIU) and the subsequent investigation which finished in 2017 led to bans for three Argentinean players.
+Trungelliti reported the event to the Tennis Integrity Unit (TIU) and the subsequent investigation which finished in 2017 led to bans for three Argentine players.